denisdefreyne/cri/README.md

 	options:

 	    -h --help      show help for this command
-	    -m --more      do even more stuff
+	       --more      do even more stuff
 	    -s --stuff     specify stuff to do

 Let’s disect the command definition and start with the first five lines: